 Optionally, add comments.
 Click Approve to confirm.

-The form status changes to Approved and a notification is sent to the Collector.
+The form status changes to Approved and a notification is sent to the collector.
 When all forms in a data collection process are approved, the process status changes to Finalized.

-If the data requires corrections, Approvers can send the form back to the Collector.
+If the data requires corrections, approvers can send the form back to the collector.

 To send back a form: